 How do you get a group of folks to quickly learn about each other’s common interests?
 Consider the Constellation icebreaker technique.
 Constellation is used to identify to what degree people from a group agree or disagree with certain statements (which can be based on a belief, idea, or value).

 This icebreaker is an informal way to get people to share a bit about themselves at the beginning of a training session, workshop, or when a new team is forming.
 It is a non-confrontation way of learning people's opinion on a topic or statement.
 Within seconds of applying this technique, the participants will clearly tell you what they think of the statement.
+Its also a great way to connect people together since they will visually see who has their common interests and opinions.
 Here’s how it works:

 The set up: